lorenzoMezza/PokeHunterBot/README.md

 # PokeHunterBot

 PokeHunterBot is a Java-based bot designed to streamline interactions in the Pokemon game world.
-It utilizes the Java Robot class to send inputs, providing users with a tool to enhance their gaming experience.
+It utilizes the Java Robot class to send inputs, providing users with a tool to simplofy their shiny hunting experience.

 ## Detection Methods